Office of the

 This Diocese holds a unique place in the Anglican Communion, having two Bishoprics; the Bishopric of Waikato and the Bishopric of Taranaki.
 This also means that there are two co-equal Diocesan Bishops; The Bishop of Waikato and the Bishop of Taranaki; and two Cathedrals, the Waikato Cathedral Church of St Peter and theTaranaki Cathedral Church of St Mary.

-The Bishopric of Waikato is currently vacant.
-The Bishopric of Taranaki is led by The Most Rev'd Philip Richardson, who is also the Archbishop of the New Zealand Dioceses.
+The Bishopric of Waikato is led by the Right Rev'd Dr Helen-Ann Hartley while the Bishopric of Taranaki is led by The Most Rev'd Philip Richardson, who is also the Archbishop of the New Zealand Dioceses.

 To find out more visit our 'about us' page.